 When working with contractors, it’s extremely important to include contractual terms and clauses that protect your business from copyright infringement litigation.

-Include a clause about use of copyrighted work
+Include a clause about the use of copyrighted work

 Here is an example of a clause you might include in a standard contractor agreement:

-“The Consultant covenants and agrees not to make any unauthorized use whatsoever of or to bring onto the Company’s premises for the purpose of making any unauthorized use whatsoever of any trade secrets, confidential information or proprietary property of any third party, including without limitation any trade-marks or copyrighted materials, during the course of the Consultant’s Engagement with the Company.”
-(Download the full template.)
+“The Consultant covenants and agrees not to make any unauthorized use whatsoever of or to bring onto the Company’s premises for the purpose of making any unauthorized use whatsoever of any trade secrets, confidential information or proprietary property of any third party, including without limitation any trademarks or copyrighted materials, during the course of the Consultant’s Engagement with the Company.”

 Include a clause about damages and liability